Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 #### `criticalStyles` (string)

 An optional string of CSS to embed into the page.
-Defaults to setting the background colour to FT pink.
+Defaults to using the styles provided by the [base styles package].
 See "CSS Styles & Stylesheets" above.

+[base styles package]: ../dotcom-ui-base-styles/README.md

 #### `stylesheets` (string[])